Every 3rd Tuesday. 6:00 p.m. Rosary in the Chapel, 6:30 meal and 7:00 meeting in the Mary & Joseph Room.Knights 1st Degree Ceremony

 Cash, check, credit card payments are accepted

-Desserts offered by the St. Johns and St. Boniface youth groups (free will offering).
+Desserts will be offered by the St. Boniface youth group.
+Free will offering.

 Proceeds from the Lenten Fish Fries and other KC activities go to support scholarships for seniors going to college, Special Olympics and other county homes for people with intellectual disabilities, and Seminarian support.

 Organize annual Campaign for People with Intellectual Disabilities (tootsie rolls)

 Support Seminarians and Religious Vocations.